807.627.6360

 Canadian nurse teaching insertion of chemotherapy infusion line to Cuban Oncologist

 MEMO in spite of active solicitation receives no government or corporate funding.
-The over $500,000 for shipping has come solely from generous Canadians.
+Shipped approximately $3 million for shipping supplies in todays currency

 El Salvador